 The Investment Manager does not commit to a minimum share of environmentally Sustainable Investments that are not aligned with the EU Taxonomy.
 Taxonomy-aligned investments are considered a sub-category of Sustainable Investments.
 If an investment is not Taxonomy-aligned since the activity is not yet covered under the EU Taxonomy or the positive contribution is not substantial enough to comply with the Taxonomy technical screening criteria, the investment can still be considered an environmentally Sustainable Investment provided it complies with all criteria.
 The overall Sustainable Investment share (min.
-30.00%) may also include investments with an environmentally sustainable under the EU Taxonomy.
+5.00%) may also include investments with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy.